Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 Once communication is established and help is on the way, the trekking team should prepare the evacuation site.
 For helicopter rescues, this means finding a safe, flat area for landing that is clear of obstacles, such as loose rocks, tents, and trekking gear.
 Mark the area clearly with bright clothing or other visible signals.
 For ground evacuations, prepare the injured person for transport.
 Make sure they are as comfortable and stable as possible.
 This may involve using a makeshift stretcher or assisting them to walk if they are able to do so.
 Monitor their condition and offer support and reassurance during this waiting period.

-Comparing the Everest Three Passes Trek with the Everest Base Camp Trek and the Gokyo Ri Trek
+Comparing the Everest Three Pass Trek with the Everest Base Camp Trek and the Gokyo Ri Trek

-Difficulty Strenuous or very challenging Moderate to challenging Moderate to challenging
+Difficulty Moderate to challenging Moderate to challenging Challenging to strenuous

 • This longer trek offers distinctive panorama views from a variety of perspectives, including Kala Patthar, Gokyo Ri, and the passes themselves, as well as a more varied cultural experience and less-used path than the single EBC or Gokyo Ri treks.